-Novak RJ, Book Chapter, Disorders of Potassium Balance, in Complications Anesthesia, 3rd Edition, edited by Lee Fleisher, Elsevier Press, Philadelphia (In Press).
+Novak RJ, Book Chapter, Disorders of Potassium Balance, in Complications in Anesthesia, 3rd Edition, 2017, edited by Lee Fleisher and Stanley Rosenbaum, Elsevier Press, Philadelphia.

 Novak RJ, Book Chapter, Anesthesia Considerations in Ear Reconstruction, in Modern Microtia Reconstruction: Art, Science, and New Clinical Techniques, edited by Reinisch J and Tahiri Y, Springer Press, New York (In Press).

 Novak RJ, Ideas That Work: Anesthesiologists Start Their Own IVs to Build Rapport With Patients, Outpatient Surgery Magazine, April 2017.

 1992 to 2000 Internal Medicine Physician, RotaCare Clinic of East Palo Alto